 SPORTSMANSHIP AND PROGRAM EXPECTATIONS FOR STUDENTS AND PARENTS

 Students and parents are expected to comply with the guidelines below.
 Spectators and students that violate these expectations may result in a player being benched and/or spectator(s) being asked to leave the game.

 - Students and parents are expected to be respectful during practices and/or games.

 - We have various levels of coaches.
-The coach is responsible for making decisions and organization and operation of their assigned team.
+The coach is responsible for making decisions and the organization and operation of their assigned team.
 Volunteer coaching assistants take direction and support the coach’s decision.